fubar2/toolfactory-galaxy-server/compose/README.md

 ### rpyc makes RPC trivially easy to implement using python functions.

-The running tool sets up a connection to the rpyc server running in the dedicated container (code below) after rpyc is imported with:
+The running tool sets up a connection to the rpyc server running in the dedicated container after rpyc is imported with:

 ```python
 conn = rpyc.connect('planemo-server', port=9999, config={'sync_request_timeout':1200})